yv2003/To-Do-Redux/README.md

 # To-Do-Redux

-## To-Do List App with Redux (Techy Dark Theme)
+## To-Do List App with Redux

 This is a React application for managing to-do items using Redux for state management.
-It features a dark and techy theme for a visually appealing experience.

 ### Features

 * Add new to-do items.
-* Mark existing to-do items as completed.
-(Not implemented in this basic version)
 * Remove to-do items.

 ### Installation